Universal Large-order asymptotic behavior of the Strong-coupling and High-Temperature series expansions: Hypergeometric Approximation for the Strong-coupling expansion of the Yang-Lee model

-We studied this model in Ref.\cite{abo-yang} and showed that in space-time dimension $d=6-\epsilon$, there exists a Gaussian fixed points where exact critical exponents are extracted from the one-loop effective potential.
-In the same reference we showed that for $d<6$ the effective couplings ($\frac {g}{M^{3-\frac{1}{2}d}}$) blows up and the the theory has non-perturbative fixed point.
-In these cases, the one loop effective potential would not be able to produce reliable results near the critical point.
+We studied this model in Ref.\cite{abo-yang} and showed that in $d=6-\epsilon$ dimensions, there exists a Gaussian fixed point where exact critical exponents are extracted from the one-loop effective potential.
+In the same reference we showed that for dimensions $d<6$, the effective coupling ($\frac{g}{M^{3-\frac{1}{2}d}}$) blows up and the the theory has non-perturbative fixed point.
+In these cases, the one-loop effective potential would not be able to produce reliable results near the critical point.
 The worst case exists for $d=1$, where at the critical point ($M\rightarrow0$) the effective coupling blows up very fast.
 We used the effective potential to study this case but faraway from the critical region in Ref.\cite{abo-eff}.
-This theory is $\mathcal{PT} $-symmetric \cite{bendr} and the $\mathcal{PT}$-symmetry is broken at the fixed point \cite{Bend-cr1,Bend-cr2}.
-At this point there exist a phase transition which we showed ( for $d=6-\epsilon$) \cite{abo-yang} that the fixed point is really representing a Yang-Lee edge singularity\cite{ncj,npj,pra,pra1,Opt,LYsing1,Musardob,Young-Lee1,Young-Lee2,Cardy,Cardy2,Wipf}.
+This theory is $\mathcal{PT}$-symmetric \cite{bendr,bendrII} and the $\mathcal{PT} $-symmetry is broken at the fixed point \cite{Bend-cr1,Bend-cr2}.
+At this point there exists a phase transition at which we showed ( for $d=6-\epsilon$) \cite{abo-yang} that the fixed point is really representing a Yang-Lee edge singularity \cite{ncj,npj,pra,pra1,Opt,LYsing1,Musardob,Young-Lee1,Young-Lee2,Cardy,Cardy2,Wipf}.

 The effective action of the magnetization of the Ising model has a Landau-Ginzburg representation at the continuum limit of the form \cite{LYsing1}